 The Frank and Grossman residential construction and commercial enhancement teams found themselves in a very similar boat.
 We ended up in the same place as almost every other construction company – at a dead stop.
 Our construction and enhancement teams were completely halted until May 4th, when the governor updated the essential services list to include landscape construction.
 During this time of non-operation, we prepared and planned for the eventual start up.
 This included taking inventories of all equipment and materials, addressing organization in shops, cleaning and preparing vehicles, acquiring PPE, estimating and bidding new work, setting up operational plans for the May 4th start, and training our employees on how to maintain social distancing on the job site.

 Now that we have gotten back to work, we have implemented the following operational standards to ensure that we are still helping to flatten the curve.
-Our construction and enhancement teams are directly reporting to each job site in their own vehicles, doing a wellness check before tailgate meetings, sanitizing equipment before use, ensuring that we are using the same level of PPE as the maintenance and janitorial crews, maintaining social distancing during tailgate meetings, lunches, and breaks, and sanitizing all tools and equipment at the end of each shift.
+Our construction and enhancement teams are directly reporting to each job site in their own vehicles, doing a wellness check before tailgate meetings, sanitizing equipment before use, ensuring that we are using the same level of PPE as the maintenance and commercial cleaning service crews, maintaining social distancing during tailgate meetings, lunches, and breaks, and sanitizing all tools and equipment at the end of each shift.
 To this day it is a still a learning curve for our multi-faceted construction projects.
 Common tasks like moving large objects with multiple employees at once now require new strategies.
 We have begun testing and using equipment in new ways that reduce worker contact, and our management team has been only taking on new construction and enhancement projects on which we can guarantee this level of precaution.

 Hats off to our operators!
 They have adapted and performed at a miraculous pace to ensure that we have revenue coming in the door, our employees are healthy and safe, and our clients’ expectations are met.
 While it hasn’t been a simple process, Frank and Grossman will continue to evolve our operations, safety, and management plans to ensure that our clients and people are taken care of.